VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 #### Rational

-- Boosters make the desired actions more effect and efficient (Chou, 2019).
+- Boosters make the desired actions more effective and efficient (Chou, 2019).
 - Graphical elements are one of the two most significant game elements of game-based learning (Subhash & Cudney, 2018).

 ### Levels